pgRouting/pgrouting/doc/src/sampledata.rst

 ...............................................................................

-The database design for the documentation of pgRouting, keeps in the same row 2 segments, one in the direction of the geometry and the second in the oposite direction.
-Therfore some information has the ``reverse_`` prefix which corresponds to the segment on the oposite direction of the geometry.
+The database design for the documentation of pgRouting, keeps in the same row 2 segments, one in the direction of the geometry and the second in the opposite direction.
+Therefore some information has the ``reverse_`` prefix which corresponds to the segment on the opposite direction of the geometry.

 .. list-table::
    :width: 81